 - a) Counts of living cells with a haemacytometer chamber (Guillard, 1978; Booth et al, 1982).
-The advantages are that cells are seen in perfect shape, but the disadvantage is that they cannot survive for long. - c) Counts of cells using SEM (scanning electron microscopy), critical point dried.
-Photosynthetic and non-photosynthetic cells cannot be distinguished. - d) Estimates of cell abundanc/es from serial dilutions (Throndsen, 1978, 1996).
+The advantages are that cells are seen in perfect shape, but the disadvantage is that they cannot survive for long. - b) Counts of cells using an inverted microscope on preserved water samples (Utermöhl, 1958).
+The disadvantage is that the fixation can distort or even destroy cells.

+- c) Counts of cells using SEM (scanning electron microscopy), critical point dried or airdried.
+Photosynthetic and non-photosynthetic cells cannot be distinguished, neither can dead cells (eg. empty diatom frustules) be distinguished from those that were alive. - d) Estimates of cell abundances from serial dilutions (Throndsen, 1978, 1996).
 This may underestimate cell densities and favour certain groups of organisms, depending on the culture medium used.

-Butterwick et al (1982) compared eight methods for estimating the biomass and growth of planktonic algae using the freshwater colonial diatom Asterionella formosa.
-The eight methods were 1) Inverted microscope counts (Utermöhl method, 1958); 2) Electronic Coulter counter; 3) Nephelometry, using a nephelometer to measure amount of light scattered at 90°; 4) In vivo attenuance, measuring attenuance at 680 nm in a double-beam spectrophotometer; 5) In vivo fluorescence of chlorophylla; 6) Reducing capacity; 7) Extracted chlorophylla by spectrophotometry using hot 90% methanol for extraction and 8)

-Extracted chlorophyll a by fluorometry using hot 90% methanol for extraction.
+Butterwick et al (1982) compared eight methods for estimating the biomass and growth of planktonic algae using the freshwater colonial diatom Asterionella formosa Hass., the centric diatom Cyclotella pseudostelligera Hustedt and the cryptomonad Rhodomonas minuta var. nannoplanctica Skuja (R. lacustris var. nannoplanctica (Skuja) Javornický).
+The eight methods were:

+- 1) Inverted microscope counts (Utermöhl method, 1958); - 2) Electronic Coulter counter; - 3) Nephelometry, using a nephelometer to measure amount of light scattered at 90°; - 4) In vivo attenuance, measuring attenuance at 680 nm in a double-beam spectrophotometer; - 5) In vivo fluorescence of chlorophyll a; - 6) Reducing capacity; - 7) Extracted chlorophyll a by spectrophotometry using hot 90% methanol for extraction and - 8) Extracted chlorophyll a by fluorometry using hot 90% methanol for extraction.
 Direct counting with an inverted microscope was adopted as a standard method by which the others were compared.
 The results obtained showed that the chemical methods were all relatively slow, taking 50 minutes to 210 minutes.
 Both the spectrophotometric and fluorometric produced similar results.
+The inverted microscope had insufficient resolution for the smaller organisms but was satisfactory for Asterionella.
+The authors conclude that whatever method is adopted for determining algal biomass some degree of compromise has to be accepted regarding specificity, manipulative ease, precision and limit of detection.
+They believe qualitative microscopical observations should supplement any chosen method to indicate cell 'condition' and to detect any contamination.